 Although Chihuahuas may be small in size, never underestimate their fearless personalities.
 I know because I have one.
 Her name is Lily and she hates new visitors.
 When my best friend came to visit me last Christmas, Lily started to growl, bark, and bare her teeth.
 My friend tried to pet Lily and almost got bitten in the hand by my Chihuahua!

 This incident had me wondering all sorts of questions.
-In particular, I was wondering what the bite force of a Chihuahua is and if it’s possible for this tiny dog breed to kill a human.
+In particular, I was wondering what the bite force of a Chihuahua is and if it’s possible for this tiny dog breed to injure a human.
 What I discovered from my detailed research was shocking.
 Scroll towards the bottom to find out the Chihuahua bite statistics and the annual fatalities so you don’t miss it.

 Let’s dive right in and find out the bite force of a Chihuahua.